 Route 66 was begun at a time when rail was the primary mode of transport across the United States.
 Although it eventually became supplanted by a modern four-lane highway, Route 66 came to symbolize something bigger.
 Route 66 is iconic because it represents America: the promise that westward travel can bring opportunity.

-Route 66 has been etched into the cultural fabric of the United States almost since its inception.
+Historic route 66 has been etched into the cultural fabric of the United States almost since its inception.
 It has been romanticized by writers and artists, many of whom commented on the romance of the route and its symbolic role as a highway of opportunity.

 Four artists more than anyone helped to give Route 66 its iconic status: Will Rogers, Woody Guthrie, John Steinbeck, and Jack Kerouac.